 The business of the Company is not generally subject to seasonal influences.
-The variation in revenues and net profit and losses are due to a number of factors, among which are the market price of gold, the quantity of tonnes of ore and the associated grade of these tonnes of ore extracted from the mine and therefore the cost of production, the impairment of exploration, development assets and mining assets, and the incidence of corporation tax in Peru.
+The variation in revenues and net profit and losses are due to a number of factors, among which are the market price of gold, the tonnes of ore and the associated grade of these tonnes of ore extracted from the mine and therefore the cost of production, the impairment of exploration, development assets and mining assets, and the incidence of corporation tax in Peru.

-Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced general inflationary pressures and diminishing ore grades, leading to correspondingly lower gold production resulting in higher operating costs on a per ounce basis.
+Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced diminishing ore grades, leading to correspondingly lower gold production resulting in higher operating costs on a per ounce basis.
 The impact of the diminishing grades has been partially offset by an increase in tonnes mined and stacked on the heaps.
-In 2012 and the first quarter of 2013, the effects of lower gold production on financial results were substantially offset by an increasing gold price.
-However, during the second quarter of 2013, the gold price decreased significantly with the average London PM Fix declining to \$1,415 per ounce from \$1,632 per ounce in the first quarter of 2013.
+During the second quarter of 2013, the gold price decreased significantly with the average London PM Fix declining to \$1,415 per ounce from \$1,632 per ounce in the first quarter of 2013.
 The gold price continued to decline with an average London PM Fix of \$1,326 per ounce during the third quarter of 2013 and an average London PM Fix of \$1,275 per ounce during the fourth quarter of 2013.
-During the nine months ended 30 September 2014 the average London PM Fix was \$1,288 per ounce.
+During 2014, the average London PM Fix was \$1,266 per ounce.

 During the three months ended 30 June 2014, the Company recorded a charge of \$30.7 million against its investment in the Don Nicolás joint venture.
 In July 2014, the Company announced that it had entered into an agreement with its joint venture partner, CIMINAS, to sell its remaining interest in Minera IRL Patagonia for total consideration of \$11.5 million.
 As a result, the Company recorded a write down on its investment in the Don Nicolás joint venture to the expected proceeds on the sale.
-Additional details are provided under the section entitled, "Transaction with CIMINAS - Don Nicolás Gold Project".
+The write down was increased in the fourth quarter of 2014 with the write off of a \$1.4 million receivable outstanding from CIMINAS.
+Additional details are provided above under the section entitled, "Transaction with CIMINAS - Don Nicolás Gold Project".

 During the three months ended 31 December 2013, the Company recorded an impairment charge of \$13.7 million against its mining assets at the Corihuarmi operation.
-The impairment charge was largely the result of a reduction in the estimate of future gold prices over the remaining life of the mine (to the end of 2015).
+The impairment charge was largely the result of a reduction in the estimate of future gold prices over the expected remaining life of the mine at that time (to the end of 2015).